redpinecube/nanowaste/README.md

 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the Python scripts used to simulate, download and clean data.

-## Environment Setup
+## Reproducibility
-To set up the environment for this project, you will need Anaconda.
+To set up the environment for this project, you can use Anaconda.
 To download Anaconda, please visit https://anaconda.org.
 After successful installation, run the following commands :
 ```